-Note that, although we do not know the ground truth derivative $\mathcal{D}$, the principle to get the derivatives for continuous functions is common.
+Note that, although we do not know the ground truth derivative $\mathcal{D}$, the principle of obtaining the derivatives for continuous functions is common.
 In the next section, we introduce how to pre-train a neural differential operator ($\text{NDO}(\cdot)$) to estimate the derivative $\mathcal{D}$ from the discrete trajectory samples.
-As showing in Algorithm \ref{alg:ndonode}, we can leverage NDO to generate the estimated derivative $\mathcal{D}$ firstly (Line 2) and then use it as an extra term into the loss function (Line 5).
+As shown in Algorithm \ref{alg:ndonode}, we can leverage NDO to generate the estimated derivative $\mathcal{D}$ firstly (Line 2) and then use it as an extra term into the loss function (Line 5).